finos/spring-bot/chat-workflow/README.md

 This module provides a one-stop-shop for constructing work-flows in Java.
 It is intended that beyond _configuration_ (see below), the developer will not have to understand _any_ Symphony APIs to build initial proof-of-concept work-flows and have them run in Symphony.

+## Example Use-Cases

+- Below, we concentrate on building an _Expense Claim_ workflow.
+- In the [Tutorial](), we show how to build a _To Do List_.
+- In the [Demo](), we have the code for the above, but also show how to build a bot to conduct _Polls_ in chatrooms.

+Each use-case is a couple of classes in size, and relies on zero understanding of the Symphony APIs.

 ## Installation

 1. You will need a bean exposed in Spring implementing the interface `com.github.deutschebank.symphony.workflow.Workflow`.